yasharora57/DE2_Project-COVID-19-Analysis-using-Synapse-Analytics/README.md

   - Evaluated data quality issues in the Trip Data's `total_amount` column.
   - Joined Trip Data, Taxi Zone, and Payment Type to analyze payment behavior by borough.

+- **Note**: During data discovery, views are built on top of external tables and used the **OPENROWSET** function to perform partition pruning.
+This approach helps optimize query costs in the serverless SQL pool by avoiding the need to scan entire datasets.
+Instead of relying solely on external tables, views are created using OPENROWSET to efficiently filter and analyze specific partitions of the data.

 ---

 ### 2. Logical Data Warehouse (LDW) Setup